maickrau/PartSortBWT/README.md

 PartSortBWT(input, input); // computes BWT, stores in the same string and overwrites
 ```

 The input and output can be the same string.
 For a real example see [src/main.cpp](src/main.cpp).
 The input string must end with 0, and all other characters must be between 1-5 representing the alphabet `$NACGT`.
+Not recommended for strings which have long runs of N's, eg. GRCh38.

 ### Benchmark